f-oni/DevOps_Training_Projects/WordPress-Site-on-AWS/Readme.md

 # WordPress Site on AWS

-A project to deploy a fully functinal wordpress website that is scalable, secure and cost-effective using aws cloud resources.
-A fictitious company named `Digitalboost` was introduced in the project.
+A project to deploy a high-performance WordPress-based website that is scalable, secure and cost-effective using aws cloud resources.
+A fictitious company named `DigitalBoost` was introduced as a medium-sized marketing agency in the project.

 ## Objective

-The project is meant to demonstrate infrastructure provisioning on AWS to host a worpress site that is scalable, secrure and cost effective.
+The project is meant to demonstrate how to utilize networking, compute, object storage and databases infrastructure provisioning on AWS cloud to host a WordPress site that is scalable, secrure and cost effective.
 AWS cloud resources will be provisioned in different availability zones to ensure that the site is highly available.
 Load balancer is leveraged upon for effective traffic distribution while auto scaling feature will be utilized for efficient scalability.
 Subnets and security groups will be used to enhance security by controlling access to the resources.

 ## Project Overview